Frequently Asked Questions

 Below is a list of Questions and Answers that are commonly asked of the Presbytery Leadership and Staff.
 If you do not find an answer to your questions below, please contact the appropriate staff member.
 Not sure who to contact about a specific question, send an email to email@example.com and we will do our best to point you in the right direction.

 Q. What is a Presbytery?

-Q. I want to keep up with things going on in and around NCP, how do I subscribe to the Thursday Mail (TM), NCP Monthly, or NCP & FRIENDS on Facebook?
+Q. I want to keep up with things going on in and around NCP, how do I subscribe to the Thursday Mail (TM), Mission Highlights, or NCP & FRIENDS on Facebook?

 A. Send an email to LaJuan Quander and she will add you to the lists.

 Q. How do I find information about past or future Presbytery Meetings?

 A. You can find the Presbytery Packet, which is posted on www.thepresbytery.org ten days prior to the Stated Meeting, by clicking HERE.
 If you are looking for minutes from a previous Presbytery Meeting, they are available HERE, for members only.
 Dates for Presbytery Meetings for this year and next can be found HERE.

 Q. How do I find records, such as baptism or marriage certificates, from a church that has closed?

 A. The Presbytery office is not large enough to house any such records.
 Contact the Presbyterian Historical Society at firstname.lastname@example.org.

 Q. Where can I get pages for our Session Minutes book, register of baptisms, deacons, deaths, etc